 The carpenter bees are a bigger bee which is quite similar in appearance to the bumble bee.
 These bees create tunnels in wood, mostly in an exterior trim piece, and deposit their eggs.
 Carpenter bee is mainly a nuisance pest, but can cause structural damage if allowed to re-infest the same areas it previously re-infested.
 The major sign of its activity is a presence of an inch diameter holes with some stains below them.
 Sawdust piles can also be seen.
 Plugging the holes and spot treating will eliminate of most carpenter bee infestations in a home.

-Alliance Pest Services has pest control programs to treat all your wood destroying insect pest problems.
+Alliance Pest Services has pest control programs to treat all your wood destroying insect pest problems in New Jersey.